R167/errunwrap/README.md

 # errunwrap

-Check for errors which wrap other errors without implementing the Unwrap methods.
+Check for errors which wrap other errors without implementing the Unwrap\(\) errors.